 - 2.1 Access the range of sources of financial data that is available for the team/department.
-Use relevant analytical techniques to interpret the data.
-Compare reports against budgets to assess whether targets are being met.
-Ensure that the information gathered is accurate and will allow key financial indicators to be understood and presented. - 2.2 Able to present financial data, in the required organisational format, within own area of authority.
-Follow the required timing for financial updates, and any cut off dates specified.
-How to check accuracy before final reporting.
-Communicate key points, giving accurate financial ideas and explaining any variance.
+Use relevant analytical techniques to interpret the data. - Compare reports against budgets to assess whether targets are being met. - Ensure that the information gathered is accurate and will allow key financial indicators to be understood and presented. - 2.2 Able to present financial data, in the required organisational format, within own area of authority. - Follow the required timing for financial updates, and any cut off dates specified. - How to check accuracy before final reporting. - Communicate key points, giving accurate financial ideas and explaining any variance.

-- 2.1 Gather and interpret financial information that can be used to create at least two financial updates for the team/department. - 2.2 Provide at least two accurate financial updates for the team/department to management.

-Reports/correspondence produced for management of team/department financial updates, expert statements to verify the accuracy of the information provided, financial information collected, explanations of process.
+- 2.1 Gather and interpret financial information that can be used to create at least two financial updates for the team/department. - 2.2 Provide at least two accurate financial updates for the team/department to management. - Suggested evidence may come from (but is not restricted to): - Reports/correspondence produced for management of team/department financial updates, expert statements to verify the accuracy of the information provided, financial information collected, explanations of process.